-The University of Texas at Austin recognizes its scholars with the following two awards programs:
+The University of Texas at Austin recognizes its scholars with many award programs.
+Here are a few:

 The University Co-op Robert W. Hamilton Book Author Awards are among the highest honors of literary achievement given to published authors at The University of Texas at Austin.

 The awards are named in honor of Professor Robert W. Hamilton, the Minerva House Drysdale Regent Chair-Emeritus in Law.
 Hamilton was chair of the Co-op Board for 12 years, from 1989 to 2001, and was largely responsible for the Co-op's growth and profitability during that period.

 A grand prize of $10,000 and three runner-up prizes of $3,000 each are awarded annually.

 The University Co-op Research Excellence Awards includes the Career Research Excellence, the Best Research Paper, and the Creative Research Excellence awards.
 The Career Research Excellence award is given to a faculty member or staff researcher who has maintained a superior research program across many years.
 The award is accompanied by $10,000.